 Core tip: A scarcity of literature over hepatitis D virus (HDV) life cycle and pathogenesis is clearly evident.
 Severity of HDV associated liver disease and lack of an efficient treatment regime therefore warrant urgent research into HDV biology.
 Virus entry inhibitors and isoprenylation inhibitors may play a role in preventing HDV superinfection and liver cirrhosis.
 As inhibition of interferon-α signaling by HDV plays a pivotal role in failure to clear the virus, testing interferon-free treatment regimens should undergo clinical trials.
 A low degree of heterogeneity in hepatitis delta antigen encourages the development of a vaccine using its immunogenic sequences.

-Abbas Z, Afzal R. The Life cycle and pathogenesis of hepatitis D virus: A review
+Abbas Z, Afzal R. Life cycle and pathogenesis of hepatitis D virus: A review

 Available from: